 Making a will

-A will is a document that records who you would like to receive your assets (estate) after you die.
-It can also record your wishes regarding guardianship plans for any children.
+A will is a legal document that sets out what you want to happen to your assets after you die.
+These assets are called your estate and may include your house, land, car, bank accounts, jewellery, clothes, household goods or investments.
+A will can also record your wishes regarding guardianship plans for children.

 When you die without a will, you are said to die intestate.
 Your assets are distributed to family members according to a formula provided by the law.
 Although any will can be challenged in court, having a valid will usually means your assets will go to the people of your choice, avoids extra expenses, and simplifies the process for your family.